patrykr124/Sellaro_saas/README.md

-AI-Powered SaaS Chatbot for Websites
+<h1>AI-Powered SaaS Chatbot for Websites</h1>

 This project is a SaaS platform featuring a customizable AI chatbot designed for client websites.
 The chatbot can be fine-tuned and trained directly by the client, making it adaptable to specific business needs.

 Originally tailored for eCommerce stores, it helps increase conversions by:

-Recommending products based on customer needs
+  - Recommending products based on customer needs

-Sending direct links to relevant items
+  - Sending direct links to relevant items

-Comparing products in real time
+  - Comparing products in real time

 However, the chatbot is not limited to eCommerce — it can be implemented in various industries to provide personalized, AI-driven customer support.

 Key features:

-Client-side chatbot training and tuning
+  - Client-side chatbot training and tuning

-Real-time product comparison and recommendations
+  - Real-time product comparison and recommendations

-Link sharing for quick product navigation
+  - Link sharing for quick product navigation

 Flexible integration for multiple business types